cps0191/bmx-programs/README.md

-.# bmx-programs
+# bmx-programs
 Programs in blitz max for windows and mac, compiled versions in the windows and mac repositories.
-Enjoy !!.
+Enjoy!

 Marg		A 3 or 4 player score card for the game Marhjong.
 RailB		A payment chart for the game Rail Baron.